airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 Your generated template should have the spec file in `airbyte-integrations/connectors/destination-<name>/src/main/resources/spec.json`.
 Edit it and you should be done with this step.

 For more details on what the spec is, you can read about the Airbyte Protocol [here](../../understanding-airbyte/airbyte-specification.md).

-{% hint style="info" %}
-The generated code implements the `spec` method for you.
-As long as there's a file called `spec.json` in the directory mentioned above, the generated connector will take care of reading it and converting
-{% endhint %}

 See the `spec` operation in action:
 ```bash